 Photosynthesis by aquatic plants contributes dissolved oxygen to the water.
 Water may become supersaturated, meaning that the dissolved oxygen levels are greater than its solubility.
-The extra dissolved oxygen would then eventually be released back into the air or be remove ecosystems is non-living and it is collectively referred to as detritus.
+The extra dissolved oxygen would then eventually be released back into the air or be removed through respiration.
+GLOBE states,"The living biota of water systems makes up only a very small portion of the total organic matter of the system".
+Most organic matter in aquatic ecosystems is non-living and it is collectively referred to as detritus.
 During respiration, biota consumes dissolved oxygen (GLOBE, 2018).